It's Time For U - Union Station Revitalization

 2012 Canadian Architect Award of Excellence.

-You can also expect new staircases, additional vertical access
+You can also expect new staircases, and additional vertical access

 century-old building is also part of the plan.